About Bill Asprey

 Amongst Bill’s many commissions, he has drawn under contract to Playboy Publications Inc., created designs for Charles Wells the Bedford Brewery and an acclaimed commemorative gift pack to celebrate the wedding of HRH Princess Diana to HRH the Prince of Wales.
 He was involved in the initial concept for Vinopolis, the wine experience, on London’s Bankside.

-In 1975, Bill met Kim Casali the creator of " Love is…" and a unique working relationship developed.
-He was commissioned, by Kim and her husband, Roberto Casali, to write and draw her well known syndicated daily cartoon panels, under her signature "Kim", which he has now been doing for an unbroken 42 years.
+In 1975, Bill met Kim Casali the creator of ” Love is…” and a unique working relationship developed.
+He was commissioned, by Kim and her husband, Roberto Casali, to write and draw her well known syndicated daily cartoon panels, under her signature “Kim”, which he has now been doing for an unbroken 45 years.
 Sadly, Roberto Casali died less than a year after Bill started drawing the feature.
-During Kim's lifetime, and until her death, Bill, as well as writing and drawing the daily cartoon, also designed for Kim, a range of "Love is…" merchandise for notable UK licensees including Blackstaff Textiles, Marks & Spencer and Kinnerton Confectionery and Tele Flora in the USA.
+During Kim’s lifetime Bill to design all the “Love is…” merchandise for notable UK licensees including Blackstaff Textiles, Marks & Spencer and Kinnerton Confectionery and Tele Flora in the USA.

-Bill also created a completely new "Love is…" weekly colour strip, which he wrote and drew for The Mail on Sunday for 20 years.
-Following Kim's death, Bill continues to write and draw the daily panels and works closely with her eldest son Stefano Casali, who heads and runs his mother's legacy.
+Bill also created a completely new “Love is…” weekly colour strip, which he wrote and drew for The Mail on Sunday for 20 years.
+Following Kim’s death, Bill continues to write and draw the daily cartoons while her eldest son Stefano Casali, heads and runs his mother’s legacy.

 TO COMMISSION ART or for more information please contact me using the online form.